Cost

 Ship a landing page or concierge MVP.
 Collect signal.

-Feed results back into your CIF engine.
+Feed results back into the engine.